tuckerconnelly/es-migrate/README.md

 - It should be easy to plug in a new database strategy
 - It should keep up to date with the latest ES features

-## Usage
+## Setup

-Create a git submodule at `./migrations/`--this will hold your migrations.
+Create a git submodule at `./migrations/`.
+This will hold your migrations, and needs to be a git repo so the migrations still exist if you decide to revert your main codebase to a previous version/commit.

-Create a config file at `{cwd}/es-migrate.config.js` that looks something like this:
+Next create a config file at `[project dir]/es-migrate.config.js` that looks like this:

 ```js
 const { PGStrategy } = require('es-migrate')